byu-oit/UAPI-Specification/Generic REST Guidelines.md

 - This `PUT` method is idempotent.
 Calling the same endpoint multiple times with the same input will not change the resource to be anything different than the first request.
 It also will have no side-effects for the system.

 - `PUT` should not be used for partial updates of a resource.
+If you must support this use the `PATCH` method that has not yet been fully standardized but is intended for partial updates.

 - `PUT` endpoints will commonly include the identifier in the endpoint's path.